syncthing/docs/users/config.rst

 ignoreDelete
     .. warning::
-        Enabling this is highly not recommended - use at your own risk.
+        Enabling this is highly discouraged - use at your own risk.
+You have been warned.

     When set to true, this device will pretend not to see instructions to delete files from other devices.

 scanProgressIntervalS
-    The interval with which scan progress information is sent to the GUI.
-Zero means the default value (two seconds).
+    The interval in seconds with which scan progress information is sent to the GUI.
+Setting to ``0`` will force the system to use the default value of two.

 pullerPauseS
     Tweak for rate limiting the puller when it retries pulling files.
-Don't change these unless you know what you're doing.
+Don't change this unless you know what you're doing.

 maxConflicts
     The maximum number of conflict copies to keep around for any given file.
-    The default, -1, means an unlimited number.
-Setting this to zero disables conflict copies altogether.
+    The default, ``-1``, means an unlimited number.
+Setting this to ``0`` disables conflict copies altogether.

 disableSparseFiles
-    By default, blocks containing all zeroes are not written, causing files to be sparse on filesystems that support the concept.
-When set to true, sparse files will not be created.
+    By default, blocks containing all zeros are not written, causing files to be sparse on filesystems that support the concept.
+When set to ``true``, sparse files will not be created.

 disableTempIndexes